 Venue Rules and Public Safety Information

-The vicinity of the Parkway and concert (a boundary from at least 20th & the Parkway to the Philadelphia Museum of Art, and adjacent areas), will be firmly secured and protected for maximum public safety.
-Throughout July 4th, the city will provide a strong presence of law enforcement and emergency medical services.
-The City and Welcome America! will utilize a network of local, state and federal prevention and response services, which will be integrated, mobile and in constant communication.
+The vicinity of the Parkway and concert (a boundary from at least 20th & the Parkway to the Philadelphia Museum of Art, and adjacent areas), will be secured and protected for a safe ad fun celebration.
+Throughout July 4th, the City will provide enhanced law-enforcement and emergency medical services.
+The City and Welcome America! are coordinating with local, state and federal public safety authorities to ensure everyone can enjoy the Fourth of July.

-The public can do their part by using common sense.
-If you are attending the July 4th activities, make a plan regarding driving, public transit, parking, supervision of children and wearing comfortable attire.
+Those attending the July 4th activities can do their part by making a plan regarding driving, public transit, parking, supervision of children and wearing comfortable, seasonal attire.

-To ensure a fun and safe festival experience, City officials are urging the public to refrain from bringing alcohol, coolers, open containers or cooking equipment.
+City officials are urging the public to refrain from bringing alcohol, coolers, open containers or cooking equipment to ensure a safe and fun festival experience.
 Barbecuing on the Parkway, contraband and illegal substances (firearms or fireworks) are absolutely prohibited.

-Keep possessions and bags with you at all times, and do no leave unattended.
+Keep possessions and bags with you always, and do no leave them unattended.

 In emergencies or to report a suspicious person, activity or item (a backpack, package, or container), notify a police officer immediately or call 9-1-1.
 Do not try to open, move, cover or touch a suspicious item.

 Information booths on the Parkway and EMS first aid stations are located on the north and south sides of 23rd Street and the Parkway